 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Details

-When it comes to watches, the most important part of determining the overall quality is the watch movement.
+Watches consist of tens of parts that all own great significance.
+When determining the most important of them, it would be the watch movement.
 I am pretty sure you all agree on that.

 The second part would be the watch crystal that protects the dial.